WebbDeveloping/Webflow-React-Porfolio/README.md

 # My Portfolio Rebuild in React

-This was originally built in Webflow (www.joewebbdesigns.com)
+This was built with code exported from Webflow (www.joewebbdesigns.com)

 I am currently tasking myself to rebuild it in React.

+The CSS file is a disaster until I redo it with Sass.

 ![home-screenshot](https://github.com/WebbDeveloping/Webflow-React-Porfolio/blob/main/src/styles/images/hero-screenshot.png)